 NACME is the nation’s largest private provider of scholarships for underrepresented minority students in engineering, as well as a leading source of research results and policy analysis regarding the participation of African Americans, Latinos and American Indians in engineering education and careers.

 ASEE National List of Diversity Organizations

 A comprehensive list from the America Association of Engineering Education.

 The mission of The National GEM Consortium is to enhance the value of the nation's human capital by increasing the participation of underrepresented groups at the master's and doctoral levels in engineering and science.
 GEM's signature undergraduate program, called GRAD Lab (Getting Ready for Advanced Degree Laboratory), inspires close to one thousand under-represented undergraduates annually to pursue a graduate degree in engineering or science.
 GEM's signature graduate program called FFP (Future Faculty and Professionals) provides comprehensive programming to current graduate students to ensure successful completion of rigorous graduate programs.
 GEM offers MS and PhD Engineering Fellowships.

 Michigan Tech is committed to increasing recruitment and support of women in engineering and other science programs and careers through a long-term, sustained effort.
+Some strategies include:

 We are an ADVANCE institution, receiving NSF funds to support our commitment to increase the participation and advancement of women in STEM fields.

 We take part in the Academic Quality Improvement Program (AQIP), an alternative evaluation process for organizations accredited by the Higher Learning Commission.
 Our 2011-13 project is the Gender Initiative.